hardikkanajariya-in/codeforge/docs/FILAMENT_PLUGIN_STORE_REVIEW_AND_ANALYSIS.md

 ---

-**Status Update:** The plugin is now **85% ready** for commercial launch.
-Main remaining work is in marketing/presentation (screenshots, Anystack setup) rather than core product development.
+**Status Update:** The plugin is now **95% ready** for commercial launch.
+All core submission requirements are completed including Anystack.sh integration with product ID: 9f9d2843-f44a-4d2a-ad42-c65ac7728bb1.
+Only UI screenshots remain for final submission.

-**Recommendation:** Proceed with Anystack.sh setup immediately to begin commercial distribution while UI materials are being prepared.
+**Recommendation:** The plugin can be submitted to the Filament Plugin Store immediately.
+UI screenshots can be added later through store updates.